 The Taoism of Lao Tzu Explained

-The great Taoist classic, translated and extensively commented by Stefan Stenudd.
+The great Taoist classic, translated and extensively commented.
 Click the image to see the book at Amazon.

-This book presents an imaginative reading of the Tarot divination cards, i.e. focusing on what impressions the images and their symbols give.
-Several spreads are introduced, as well as the meanings of all the 78 cards and their pictures.
+An imaginative reading of the Tarot divination cards, focusing on what impressions the images and their symbols give.
+Several spreads are presented, as well as the meanings of all the 78 cards and their pictures.
 Click the image to see the book at Amazon.

 Enuma Elish 2

 2 The continued story

 The Enuma Elish story continues: Tiamat bears with the noise, but her spouse Apsu is aggravated and together with his vizier Mummu plots to kill the gods.
 The gods hear about it, and one of them, Ea (also called Nudimmud), kills Apsu and ties up Mummu.
 The verb ‘tie’ is the same as that for ‘conquer’.
 In the epic, both meanings of the word are used.
 Marduk, Ea’s and Damkina’s son, is created within Apsu’s corpse.
 Marduk is given power over the winds, by which he makes a flood-wave that stirs up Tiamat.
 Some of the gods – unclear which ones – complain to Tiamat:

 You did not go to his side but sat mute,